omega8cc/boa/README.txt

 * Drush Make access on command line for main shell account only.
 * Support for New Relic monitoring with per Octopus instance license key.
 * Solr 4 cores can be added/updated/deleted via site level INI settings.
-* HTTPS access with self-signed certificate for all hosted sites.
 * Magic Speed Booster cache, working like a Boost + AuthCache, but per user.
 * Entry level XSS built-in protection on the Nginx level.
 * Firewall csf/lfd integrated with Nginx abuse guard.